Thursday 28 Sep - 7:03 am

 Through the National Public Education Programme, the National Emergency Management Agency and Civil Defence Emergency Management (CDEM) Groups work together to educate and motivate New Zealanders to be better prepared.

-Exercises are activities that consider or simulate a real-life situation so that an agency is able to review or test procedures and practice participants in defined roles.
-As real-life events do not occur that often, exercising is a good way to measure the effectiveness of plans and allow staff an opportunity to practice their skills against a scenario or in a simulated emergency environment.
+Exercises are activities that consider or simulate a real-life situation.
+They ensure an agency can review or test procedures.
+And they ensure participants can practice in defined roles.
+Real-life events do not happen that often.
+Exercising is a good way to measure the effectiveness of plans.
+They let staff practice their skills in a simulated emergency environment.

 Monitoring and evaluation resources and background information